Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/logging-in-first-time.md

 In **User Settings** you can find _General Settings_, _Feedback_, and you can also _Sign Out_ of the application.

+[comment]: <> ([NEW UI]: Replace with a similar screenshot)
 <img src="../images/userSettings-opened.png" alt="User Settings menu opened in Slingshot" width="100%"/>

-Then, in _Settings_ you can find general and notifications settings. _General Settings_ include changing your name, photo, the application theme, dashboards-specific settings, and the drag and drop location.
+Then, in _Settings_ you can find six categories, including general and profile settings, notifications, data privacy and settings related to your dashboards.
+In _General Settings_ you can configure your app appearance and also how you work with content, whereas _Profile Information_ includes information about you and your organization.

+[comment]: <> ([NEW UI]: replace with a similar screenshot if any)
 <img src="../images/userSettings-generalSettings.png" alt="General Settings opened in Slingshot" width="100%"/>

-After scrolling down to the bottom you'll see _Drag and Drop_.
+In _General Settings_ you will notice the **Drag and Drop** button.
 This setting allows you to manage the location of your uploads.
 But what does this mean?

-Every time you reference or share a file within Slingshot, it is located in a cloud storage.
-When you drag and drop a file it comes outside Slingshot, so it's uploaded to the cloud storage configured here.
+All files you reference or share within Slingshot, are located in a cloud storage.
+When you drag and drop a file, which comes from outside Slingshot,  it's uploaded to the cloud storage configured here.

+[comment]: <> ([NEW UI]: replace with a similar screenshot)
 <img src="../images/generalSettings-dragAndDrop.png" alt="Drag and Drop Settings access in Slingshot" width="100%"/>

 Use in-app **Feedback** to send us suggestions, comments, or requests about Slingshot.
 Here you can rate the app, add screenshots to the feedback you send, and also annotate the screenshots to provide even more detailed information.

+[comment]: <> (NEW UI: change with a similar screenshot)
 <img src="../images/userSettings-feedback.png" alt="Accessing the feedback screen in Slingshot" width="100%"/>

 ### What About Roles & Permissions?